bobanko/starshipPlayer/readme.md

 From provided link you can find a ZIP file of videos with their metadata.
-Each videofile consists of approcimately 200 frames of video.
+Each videofile consists of approximately 200 frames of video.
 Filenames are organized based on videos first frame timestamp and camera name (5 in total).
 Each line in .meta file is a timestamp of a corresponding frame in a video with the same base name.

 Please construct a video player that will: